Lonestar Emergency Services Academy South

 This site lists Civil Air Patrol's upcoming Cadet Special Activities (CSAs).
 It includes national activities and those wing and region activities approved to receive the CSA ribbon.
 These activities are designed to explore civilian and military aerospace careers, provide flight training, develop leadership, and enhance emergency services skills.

 NCSA Registration Status Updates

-EServices Registration & Payment System is open for applications for Winter/Spring activities.
-Applications submitted in eServices through 20 NOV are considered "On-Time" and will be given priority placement into "primary" status.
+EServices Registration & Payment System is open for applications for Summer activities.
+Applications submitted in eServices through 15 Jan are considered "On-Time" and will be given priority placement into "primary" status.
 Use this "Apply Online" link to access the application site on eServices.
 Notifications of winter placements go out by mid-December.
 Spring placements are as outlined on their advertisement on this site.
 Notifications for on-time summer applicants will go out on 1 March.
 Those cadets who remain on alternate lists may be contacted at anytime to fill a slot.

 Use the following course numbers to verify you are selecting the correct activity in the eServices "Preferences" tab of your application.
 Activities appear alphabetically, but will have the course number next to them in the tab.
 You can download a sortable spreadsheet on the ncsas.com homepage for a complete listing of activity course numbers.
 If you can't see the course number on your device, try changing the zoom on the page.

 |eServices Short Name||Cadet Participant Course #||Staff Participant Course #||Activity Full Name|

 |LESA South||N/A||N/A||Lonestar Emergency Services Academy South|